satya-das/cib/README.md

 ```

 This example defines 2 classes, `class A` is from previous example and has a new method that is a virtual function.
-I have intentionally added it before existing method to make a point about how CIB guarantees forward compatibility of client.
+I have intentionally added it before existing method to make a point about how CIB guarantees ABI stability of client.
 We will see that in detail later. `class B` is the new class that is added in this example that inherits from `class A` and overrides the virtual method.
 We will see how runtime polymorphism works across the component boundary.

 Let's now run CIB: